(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Have you wanted to set up an allowance system for your kids but struggle with consistency?

 It’s so easy to forget to take out cash or to miss a weekly allowance.
 Or even mix up those money jars.

 Cash allowances can also be problematic when you’re at the store, and your kids want to buy something but have no idea how much money they have saved up at home.
 Or “forget” they spent their $20 already on a Lego set.

-Greenlight is an app that helps parents automate allowance-paying in the digital age and it’s fairly seamless.
+Greenlight is an app that helps parents automate allowance-paying in the digital age with a prepaid debit card for kids, and it’s fairly seamless.

-Greenlight allows you to set up “accounts” for up to five children, which you can control from the app.
+Greenlight allows each customer to set up “accounts” for the entire family, up to five children (no minimum age requirement), which you can control from the app.